fvictorio/fvictorio.github.io/content/posts/you-and-your-shell.md

 Why do we have built-ins?
 Why isn't everything a program?

 In many cases, the reason is that the built-in does something that can't be done by a program.
 For example, `export` modifies the environment of the shell and `cd` changes its current directory.
-This is something that can't be done by a program, because a program can't make these modifications to its parent process.
+This is something that can't be done by a program, because a program can't make these modifications to its parent process.[^2]

-There are also many built-in commands that have a program equivalent, which muddies the waters a bit.
-For example, `echo` is a built-in command in bash, but there is also a `/usr/bin/echo` program.
-I'm not completely sure why this is the case, but the answer seems to be "POSIX", a topic I won't delve into, but that will hopefully be easier to understand after reading this.

 In any case, if you want to know if a command is a built-in or not, you can use the `type` command: